 Also use the 8 Best Agility Training Exercises to help you focus on the challenges ahead while the resistance can push you past your potential.
-It’s important, that, no matter which program you have — focus on your positioning, vision, and each individual movement.
+It doesn't matter which program you have, it's important to focus on your positioning, vision, and each individual movement.

 Hopefully, with practice, you won’t have to focus too much on the rotation of your hips, the movement of your arms, the way your core moves or the direction you want to move your body — but that it will all come natural with time.

 However, when you’re first starting out, you should definitely do your best to focus on form before adding resistance.
 Training to become a master takes practice and dedication— and starting from square one.